 Developing different materials may be a complex process.
 It depends on different people, and each step has its own peculiarities.
 The point here is simple: make it easier.

-The calendar offers detailed information to avoid excessively reviews and the need for a new analysis.
+The calendar offers detailed information to avoid excessive reviews and the need for a new analysis.
 That’s essential when you deal with two or more similar projects.

 Put things on a constant flow